It’s common to assume that if a product is of high quality, it will sell, and if it’s of low quality, it won’t.

-Imagine that tomorrow Apple decided they wanted to make a new line of workout gear.
-Even though it would generally be aimed at a new target market, there would be serious carryover thanks to the brand equity Apple has built up.
+Imagine that Apple decided to make a new line of workout gear.
+Even though it would be aimed at a new target market, there would be serious carryover thanks to the brand equity Apple has built up.

 Potential customers would expect an innovative line of clothing from Apple, making it a lot easier and less of a risk.

 “Pricing is the final representation of your work.”